eficode-academy/kubernetes-katas/rolling-updates.md

 ### Rolling update

 A rolling update is a deployment strategy that allows you to update your application without downtime.
 It works by creating a new version of the application and then slowly replacing the old version with the new one.

 ## Exercise

 ### Overview

-- Roll out new version of the either the frontend or backend and see the changes
+- Roll out new version of either the frontend or backend and see the changes
 - Roll out a new version that does not exist
 - Change the `maxSurge` and `maxUnavailable` parameters and see how it affects the rollout

 ### Step by step instructions

-* Create backend deployment
+- Create backend deployment

 > :bulb: All files for the exercise are found in the `rolling-updates/start` folder.